-Please submit this form Referrer's Details via email to Cl HS.MACE@leeds.c gov.uk

-Referrer's Name:

-Referrer's Agency:

-Telephone:

-Email:

-Date of Referral:

-Child's Details

-Name:

-DOB: Mosaic ID:

-Ethnicity: Gender:

-Address: Sibling(s):

-Is the child open to CSWS?
-Yes / No Is the child open to Early Help?
-Yes / No

-Does the child have a disability or SEN?
-Is the child attending an educational provision?
-Yes / No

-What type of educational provision does the child attend?
-(Please state details of their timetable and attendance)

-What service(s) are currently working with the child?
-005 665 Poth CST 9 CST

-Type of Exploitation: (please tick) CSE CCE Both CSE & CCE

-Has the child experienced online Yes / No
+Please submit this form via email to CHS.MACE@leeds.gov.uk Referrer's Details Referrer's Name: Referrer's Agency: Telephone: Email: Date of Referral: Child's Details Name: DOB: Mosaic ID: Gender: Ethnicity: Address: Sibling(s): Is the child open to Yes / No Is the child Yes / No CSWS? open to Early Help?
+Does the child have a Is the child Yes / No disability or SEN? attending an educational provision? .
+(Please state) What type of educational provision does the child attend?
+(Please state details of their timetable and attendance) What service(s) are currently working with the child?
+Both CSE & CCE Type of Exploitation: CSE CCE (please tick) Has the child Yes / No experienced online abuse?
+(If yes, please state which online platforms/names)